 One of the key changes is the elimination of personal exemptions for tax years 2018 through 2025.
 As a result, the IRS replaced the Statement of Exemptions and Filing Status with the Statement of Dependents and Filing Status.
 Through the information presented on this statement, the amount the IRS can levy from a taxpayer is based on the number of dependents he or she claims on the tax refund, rather than personal exemptions.

 The IRS also doubled the standard deduction for each filing group in response to the changes brought forth in the Tax Cuts and Jobs Act.
 As a result, the amounts reflected in Publication 1494 had to be updated to include the new standard deductions.
 When employers calculate the amount of an employee’s wage that is exempt from a federal tax levy, they must use the updated Publication 1494 and the Statement of Dependents and Filing Status provided to the employee.

-The IRS will not levy all of an employee’s wages to fulfill a tax debt.
+The IRS will not levy all of an employee’s wages to fulfill owed back taxes.
 The individual must have income available to pay for basic and essential living expenses, which are outlined in a publication titled “National Standards: Food, Clothing and Other Items.”
 Additionally, any dependents that rely on the individual will be accounted for in how much of the wages are exempt from tax levies.